garfix/richard/README.md

 A Natural Language Understanding and Execution library for Python

-This library turns a sentence in any ordinary human language directly into executable Python code.
+This library is able to turn a sentence in any ordinary human language directly into executable Python code.
 It can be used as answering engine, a command executor, or to join me in my study to explore what is possible with a natural language interface.

-The system is completely rule-based, which means that you as a developer have complete control over the code that is to be executed.
+The system is completely rule-based, which means that you as a developer have to write the processing pipeline, the grammar and most of the relations.
+The prize is complete control over the code that is to be executed.
 The results are accurate, repeatable, and transparent.

+In this project, a successor to my earlier [NLI-GO](https://github.com/garfix/nli-go), I will (attempt to) replicate landmark historical NLI systems in a single architecture.
+Each system provides a different perspective on the field.
+The subject is complicated (to the point of screaming out loud) and quite out of fashion, but the attitude was and will be: don't dwell on what can't be done, find out what can be done, and make it easier and easier.

 A good way to get an idea about the system is to look at the demos in the `tests/integration` directory and read the [documentation](https://richard.readthedocs.io/).